gc-proto/experimental/header-mockups/breadcrumb-trail.md

         <li>Link to the starting page of the process or the landing page of the application</li>
       </ul>
     </li>
-    <li>Use a single right chevron glyphicon to separate each breadcrumb link</li>
+    <li>Use a single right chevron icon to separate each breadcrumb link</li>
     <li>Reflect the title of the page in the breadcrumb label
       <ul>
         <li>Shorten breadcrumb labels where possible to improve readability and reduce space</li>